MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/register-for-the-hardware-program.md

 1. Review all of your information, and then select **Submit**.

 ## Next Steps

-After your registration is complete, additional administrative tasks are available:

 > [!div class="nextstepaction"]
 > [Manage users and permissions](managing-user-roles.md)